RESEARCH ASSISTANT, IRAN WATCH (June 2017)

 - supporting outreach and advocacy through emails, social media, and briefings

 - supporting roundtable discussions, and drafting summary findings of these discussions

 Qualifications: Candidates must have a strong academic background (Bachelor’s degree required; Master’s degree preferred) with 1-2 years of professional experience and an interest in conducting in-depth, open source research.
 Candidates must also have strong writing skills and a demonstrated commitment to nonproliferation.
 Familiarity with techniques and information sources that can be applied to proliferation research, including trade and other large data sets, geospatial and network analysis, and GIS applications is preferred.
 Proficiency in Farsi or Arabic would be helpful.
 A successful candidate will be a detail-oriented self-starter who is comfortable working independently in a small office.

 Compensation: The position offered is full-time with generous benefits.

 To apply: Candidates should send a resume and cover letter to email@example.com with “Iran Watch RA” in the subject line.
 The application deadline is June 16.
 No calls please.

-RESEARCH INTERNSHIP (ongoing)
+RESEARCH INTERNSHIP (summer 2017)

 The internship is a paid position.
 A three-month commitment of at least 30 hours per week is required.

-The Project is a private, non-profit, non-partisan organization in Washington D.C. founded in cooperation with the University of Wisconsin.
+The Project is a private, non-profit, non-partisan organization located in Washington D.C. founded in cooperation with the University of Wisconsin.